lucadelu/pyModis/docs/source/scripts/modis_parse.rst

 ---------------

 **modis_parse.pys** is a script to parse the XML metadata file for a MODIS tile and return the requested value.
-It can also write the metadata inside a text file.
+It can also write the metadata information in a text file.

 Usage
 ^^^^^^